kiba/Writings/dragon/chp8_field_trip.md

 *****

-What did Silene do kids her 'mental' age.
+What activities Silene did with kids her 'mental' age?

 [X] - Silene read out a story with Baum.
 Some audience interactions.
 - Pick a story to read, preferably a fairy tale or something simple.